LiveLike/livelike-docs/docs/Platform/rewards/prizeout-for-rewards.md

 * **Tiers and tier details**
 * **Refunds and refund details**

-You can find the full Reward Store API documentation here.
+You can find the full Reward Store API documentation here: [LINK](https://docs.livelike.com/reference/reward-store-api-documentation#/)

 ***